-The Master's in Speech Language Pathology (SLP) program is approximately two years.
+The Master's in Speech Language Pathology (SLP) program is a two year program.

-- A minimum undergraduate grade point average of 3.0.
-Applicants should arrange to have official transcripts from all post-secondary institutions attended submitted directly to the Office of Admission.
+- A minimum undergraduate grade point average of 3.0 is preferred.
+Applicants should follow the instructions provided by CSDCAS and arrange to have official transcripts from all post-secondary institutions attended submitted directly to CSDCAS at https://csdcas.liaisoncas.com

-- Anatomy and Physiology of Speech (COC 209)
+- Anatomy and Physiology of Speech (SPLN 209)

-- Normal Speech and Language Development (COC 210)
+- Normal Speech and Language Development (SPLN 210)

-- In addition, basic coursework in the behavioral, biological and physical sciences, as well as a course in statistics, are required.
+- Basic coursework in the behavioral, biological and physical sciences, as well as a course in statistics, are required.

-- Highly recommended: one course in psycholinguistics and one in aural rehabilitation
+- Highly recommended: one course in psycholinguistics or linguistics and one in aural rehabilitation

 - Test of English as a Foreign Language (TOEFL) – minimum score of either 550 (paper-based), 213 (computer-based), or 80 (Internet-based)

 - International English Language Testing System (IELTS) – minimum score of 6

 - Pearson’s Test of English – Academic (PTE) – minimum score of 58